You must use Meta Business Manager

 4. Then give those people access to the relevant assets

-A quick tour of Meta Business Manager
+A quick tour of Meta Business Suite

 After you've logged in, you'll find the Meta Business Suite menu off to the left.
 It looks like this: